Projects per year

 Welcome to my university webpages.

 I am a Senior Lecturer in the Centre for Intelligent Infrastructure within the Department of Civil and Environmental Engineering.
 My principal research interests are improving hazard and risk evaluations for natural perils, in particular earthquakes (engineering seismology and earthquake engineering).
-Through various knowledge exchange activities (including consultancies) I seek to apply my skills in practice, e.g. as an expert within seismic hazard assessments for high-value infrastructure.
+Through various knowledge exchange activities (including consultancies) I apply my skills in practice, e.g. as an expert within seismic hazard assessments for high-value infrastructure.
 I teach classes on statistics and probability, and computer programming.
 I am the department's deputy director for internationalisation.

 I completed my PhD in engineering seismology in 2001 at Imperial College London, following a BSc.
-Hons (first class) in Mathematics also at Imperial College London.
-Following two years as a post-doctoral researcher at Imperial, I was a senior engineering seismologist at BRGM (French Geological Survey) from 2004 until 2015 during which time I was involved in research, public service and commercial projects in many aspects of risk evaluation for various natural perils (e.g. I led BRGM's contribution to the multi-risk ThinkHazard! website from the GFDRR).
+Hons (first class) undergraduate degree in Mathematics also at Imperial College London.
+Following two and a half years as a post-doctoral researcher (Research Associate) at Imperial, I was a senior engineering seismologist at BRGM (French Geological Survey) from 2004 until 2015 during which time I was involved in research, public service and commercial projects in many aspects of risk evaluation for various natural perils.
+For example, I led BRGM's contribution to the multi-risk ThinkHazard! website from the GFDRR.
 From 2009 to 2014 I was a visiting professor at the Earthquake Engineering Research Centre, University of Iceland.

-Please visit the Expertise tab for a list of my research interests and the Research tab, the Teaching tab and the Publications tab to obtain more details.
-An summary on the importance of my research for earthquake risk reduction can be read on Science Trends, a recent presentation on my research is available for view here and some introductory slides are available for free download from figshare.
+Please visit the Expertise tab for a list of my research interests and the Research tab, the Teaching tab and the Publications tab for more information.
+A summary on the importance of my research for earthquake risk reduction can be read on Science Trends, an overview of this topic from 2022 is available for view here and some introductory slides are available for free download from figshare.
 As example of some research work, an article on the spatial correlation of earthquake ground motions is available here, which is part of a collaboration with Aon Impact Forecasting.
 A submitted paper on assessing the significance and importance of differences amongst seismic hazard results for the same location is open for discussion here.